 Foreign Grain Beetle

-The foreign grain beetle is reddish-brown, measuring between 1/16” and 1/8 of an inch.
+The foreign grain beetle is reddish-brown, measuring between 1/16 and 1/8 of an inch.
 Foreign grain beetles feed on the surface fungi accumulating on wood beams and studs exposed to moisture.
 Months later hundreds of foreign grain beetles emerge from ceiling light fixtures, electrical outlets, and baseboards.
 This process also occurs in older buildings with bad drainage, water leaks, or poor ventilation conducive to fungus and mold growth.
 Foreign grain beetles are known to eat moldy, out-of-date grain products like cereals, grains, flours, beans, biscuits, dates, and much more.
 Our Milwaukee pest control services will evict them for good.

 The larder beetle is a ¼ to ½ inches long, black beetle with yellow bands crossing its wings.
 It is named after its tendency to infest commercial and industrial sites where there is cured meat, animal protein and other stored foods.
 In homes, larder beetles infest dark areas where they can feast on dead insects and stored meat and cheeses, though pet food, and animal skins, horns and feathers are also on its menu.
-Our Milwaukee pest exterminators often find them in attics and crawlspaces feasting on dead rodents, birds, and insects.
+Our exterminators often find them in attics and crawlspaces feasting on dead rodents, birds, and insects.
 We have encountered them from downtown Milwaukee to Shorewood and nearby communities.

-Red and Confused Flour Beetles
+Red and Confused Flour Beetle

-Sawtoothed & Merchant Grain Beetles
+Sawtoothed & Merchant Grain Beetle

-Warehouse & Cabinet Beetles
+Warehouse & Cabinet Beetle

-Warehouse & cabinet beetles are oval-shaped and dark brown with varying shades of tan and yellow wing markings, measuring 1/8 to ¼ inches long.
+Warehouse & cabinet beetles are oval-shaped and dark brown with varying shades of tan and yellow wing markings, measuring ⅛ to ¼ inches long.
 These beetles frequent warehouses to fulfill their ravenous appetites, consuming everything from candy and cookies to fish meal, pasta, and insect and animal carcasses.
 Both of these beetle types thrive hroughout the United States and in seaports worldwide.
-Warehouse beetles (T. Ornatum) are one of the most common beetles found in homes, feeding on rodent and insect carcasses, animal fur, wool, skin, and feathers—usually in basements, attics, and crawlspaces.
+Warehouse beetles are one of the most common beetles found in homes, feeding on rodent and insect carcasses, animal fur, wool, skin, and feathers—usually in basements, attics, and crawlspaces.
 The larger cabinet beetle is a known seed collection pest and is typically found in piles of corn, rice, and wheat as well as in wool clothing.
 With a natural affinity for the outdoors and superb flying ability, warehouse and cabinet beetles often evade less experienced pest exterminators.
-However, they are no match for our experienced Milwaukee pest control experts.
+However, they are no match for our pest control experts.